DETAILED ACTION

 a first electrode (discharge electrode 41, fig.1) disposed adjacent to the stream of water dispensed by the nozzle (discharge device 10);

-a voltage source (voltage application circuit 2, fig.1) electrically coupled to the first electrode (discharge electrode 41) through an electrical circuit (voltage generation circuit 22, fig.1) and configured to apply a voltage to the first electrode (discharge electrode 41); and
+a voltage source (voltage application circuit 2, fig.1) electrically coupled to the first electrode (discharge electrode 41) through a first electrical circuit (voltage generation circuit 22, fig.1) and configured to apply a voltage to the first electrode (discharge electrode 41); and

-wherein varying the magnitude of the voltage applied to the first electrode (discharge electrode 41) generates an electrical field that changes a distance of the stream of water from the first electrode (discharge electrode 41).
+wherein varying the magnitude of the voltage applied to the first electrode (discharge electrode 41) generates an electrical field that bends the laminar flowing stream (discharge electrode 41 can perform the function).

-It would have been obvious to one of ordinary skill in the art at before the effective filling date of the claimed invention to modify a brewer of Ishigami, by comprising a holder configured to hold a container for coffee grinds or tea below the nozzle, as taught by Anderson, in order to receive the stream of water.
+It would have been obvious to one of ordinary skill in the art at before the effective filling date of the claimed invention to modify a brewer of Ishigami, by comprising a holder configured to hold a pod containing coffee grinds or tea material; a nozzle configured to dispense a laminar flowing stream of water downward into the pod; create a selected pouring pattern; and wherein the selected pouring pattern is user selected or is automatically retrieved by the controller based on instruction received from the pod, as taught by Hey, in order to draw a custom-pattern.

 Regarding claim 2, Ishigami discloses

-a second electrode (counter electrode 42, fig.1) disposed adjacent to the stream of water dispensed by the nozzle (discharge device 10, fig.1) and electrically coupled to the voltage source (voltage application circuit 2, fig.1) through a second electrical circuit (drive circuit 21, fig.1), wherein the controller (control circuit 3, fig.1) is communicatively coupled to the second electrical circuit (drive circuit 21) and configured to control a magnitude of the voltage applied to the second electrode (drive circuit 21) from the voltage source (voltage application circuit 2).
+a second electrode (counter electrode 42, fig.1) disposed adjacent to the laminar flowing stream of water dispensed by the nozzle (discharge device 10, fig.1), second electrode (counter electrode 42) electrically coupled to the voltage source (voltage application circuit 2, fig.1) through a second electrical circuit (drive circuit 21, fig.1), wherein the controller (control circuit 3, fig.1) is communicatively coupled to the second electrical circuit (drive circuit 21) and the controller (control circuit 3, fig.1) further configured to control a magnitude of the voltage applied to the second electrode (drive circuit 21) from the voltage source (voltage application circuit 2).

 Regarding claim 7, Ishigami discloses